joinbox/loopback-component-translations/README.md

 **Usage:**

-Install the package `loopback-comonent-translations` as an npm dependency.
+Install the package `@joinbox/loopback-component-translations` as an npm dependency.
 A working example can be found in the test directory.

 Crate a Loopback Module for the translations